jacamo-lang/jacamo-lang.github.io/_pages/getting-started.md

 ![bob’s Mind](../assets/images/getting-started/screen-mind1.png)

-It follows also a screenshot of the project execution when using Visual Studio Code as the IDE.
+It follows also a screenshot of the application execution when using Visual Studio Code as the IDE.

 ![VSC](../assets/images/getting-started/screen-vsc1.png)

 ## Using a shared environment

-The environment provides perception for the agents and is where their actions take place.
+The environment provides perception for the agents and it is where their actions take place.
 In our application, agents will share an artifact of the environment to get unique identifiers.
-This kind of artifact is already included in the initial project.
+This kind of artifact is already included in the JaCaMo applications.
 It is in the file `src/env/example/Counter.java`, so you do not need to implement it.
 We will focus thus on how agents use it.